SupaxInc/data-structure-and-algorithms/README.md

 **Intuition:** Finding all unique triplets in an array that sum up to zero, emphasizing the need to handle duplicates and ensuring no triplet is repeated in the output.

+1. You need to find triplets that sum to 0
+2. You must use different indices (positions) for each number
+3. You can use the same value if it appears at different indices
+    1. But the three values have to be unique (e.g. [-2, 1, 1] is wrong because 1 is shown twice)
 - Solutions

     **Brute Force:**  3 nested loops